chandrasekhar7/LINUX_RH342-study/README.md

 USE 'service auditd restart' and not 'systemctl restart auditd' Also use 'systemctl daemon-reload'

+Convert epoc date into  human-readable date:

+date --date=@<epoc date number>

 # Chapter 3:  Troubleshooting Boot Issues

 Grub2 is in /boot/grub2
 /boot/grub2/grub.cfg << do not edit.
 /etc/grub.d/  - config files
 /etc/default/grub - this is where edits are made.

+Don't forget that you can use <TAB> to do auto-completion at the grub2 boot menu stuff.

 lsblk